illinois-cs418/illinois-cs418.github.io/index.md

 + We will attempt to help debug upon request but ultimately debugging is your responsibility.
 + When you ask for help debugging, provide a clear statement of the bug behavior and how you attempted to debug so far.
 + You are allowed to post code snippets when asking for help debugging.

-Click the header to join/view the forum.
-You do not need a passcode.

 #### Course Staff ####
 See the [schedule for office hours](/officehours).